Hamit Karakus: Appointment and first term

 In May 2006, Karakus was appointed alderman of housing and spatial planning in Rotterdam's new municipal executive.
 Called a political newcomer by De Volkskrant, Karakus's only political experience was serving as the Labour Party's vice-chair in Rotterdam since a number of years.
 He had become a member of the Labour Party in 2002 in reaction to the rise of politician Pim Fortuyn.
 Karakus was a proponent of adding skyscrapers to the city's skyline and was focused on dealing with slumlords, mortgage fraud, and nuisance from Eastern European migrant workers.

 Under his leadership, Rotterdam continued its policy of keeping out new renters living off welfare in certain disadvantaged neighborhoods to prevent their deterioration – known as the Rotterdamwet.
 The municipality also purchased all properties in Rotterdam owned by real estate investor Cees Engel, worth over €10 million, as the municipality was dissatisfied with Engel's practices.
 Besides, the deal prohibited Engel from acquiring new buildings in the region in the future.
 To tackle problems surrounding the housing of Eastern European migrant workers, Karakus organized a summit for municipalities in December 2007.
 The following year, Rotterdam announced that in disadvantaged neighborhoods a maximum of two people with different last names could be registered per house to prevent overcrowding, and it announced that office buildings and buildings due for demolition would be converted into housing for Eastern Europeans.

-After the financial crisis of 2007–2008 had broken out, Karakus and finance alderman Lucas Bolsius provided €200 million for purchasing the land under construction projects to give developers the funds to continue the projects.
+During the 2008 financial crisis, Karakus and finance alderman Lucas Bolsius provided €200 million for purchasing the land under construction projects to give developers the funds to continue the projects.
 Later that year, Karakus established a new policy under which housing corporations could evict and refuse renters who have repeatedly disturbed their neighborhood.